geryb-bg/gery-web/blog/XinaBox Tutorial/Part 2/article.md

 });
 ```

 Here we are using the Google Cloud PubSub library which you will have to install using npm: `npm install @google-cloud/pubsub`.
 We are then connecting to the subscription using the service account we created, listening for messages being sent and logging them to the console.
+You can run this code using Node.js.

 ### Conclusion